Skip to Main Content

 Pros

-• Newer businesses or businesses with poor credit may not qualify, especially with traditional lenders
+• Not ideal for startups.
+Newer businesses or businesses with poor credit may have limited options.

 Where to get a small business loan

-Don’t limit your options — investigate loans from multiple lender types to get the best rates.
+Don’t limit your options — investigate loans from multiple lenders to get the best rates.

-• Online lenders and fintech: These lenders often specialize in lending to less established businesses, as requirements are often less stringent.
+These lenders often specialize in lending to less established businesses, as requirements are often less stringent.
 Approval and funding may take only a day or two.
-An all-online experience means navigating the loan right at your fingertips on devices.
-However, you need to be careful that the lender is established and legitimate by reading reviews, checking Better Business Bureau ratings, and looking at the lender's background.
+An all-online experience means navigating the loan on devices at your own speed.
+However, you need to be careful that the lender is established and legitimate by reading reviews, checking Better Business Bureau ratings and looking at the lender's background.

 Bankrate Insight